Sus-Shang/yuxinxinyu_project/README.md

 ### 2. Views
 * Map

-A view that shows a map that displays location of squirrel sightings: /map
+A view that shows a map that displays location of squirrels sightings: /map

 * Sighting List